 Specifies the maximum transmission unit, in bytes, for outbound User Datagram Protocol (UDP) requests.
-The SIP stack measures the size of a request before sending it out on the UDP channel.
-If the request is larger than the value specified for PATH_MTU-200 (1300 bytes by default), then the transport is switched from UDP to TCP before transmission.
+The SIP stack measures the size of a request prior to sending it out on the UDP channel.
+If the request is larger than the value specified for PATH MTU-200 (1300 bytes by default), then the transport is switched from UDP to TCP prior to transmission.
 Increase this value to send larger requests over the UDP channel; however, messages might be truncated or dropped.
 See the RFC 3261-18.1.1 specification for details.